octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Using a *Truffle* Box

-A *Truffle* box is an already set up project, easily and quickly adjustable to the specific needs of a project.
+A *Truffle* box is a project already set up, easily and quickly adjustable to the specific needs of a project.
 They can be launched instantly and modified with little work. *Truffle* provides users with a global boxes repository:
 [https://www.trufflesuite.com/boxes]